AbdulGani07/BreakingBricks/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Proprietary License**.

+- You may use the code for personal, non-commercial purposes only.
+- You may not modify, distribute, or sell the code without explicit permission from the author.
+- For commercial use or redistribution, please contact me at abdulgani10525@gmail.com.
+- All rights reserved.

+For more details, please see the [LICENSE](LICENSE) file.

 ## Acknowledgments